iluwatar/java-design-patterns/mediator/README.md

 > In software engineering, the mediator pattern defines an object that encapsulates how a set of  objects interact.
 This pattern is considered to be a behavioral pattern due to the way it can  alter the program's running behavior.
 In object-oriented programming, programs often consist of  many classes.
 Business logic and computation are distributed among these classes.
 However, as  more classes are added to a program, especially during maintenance and/or refactoring, the  problem of communication between these classes may become more complex.
 This makes the program  harder to read and maintain.
 Furthermore, it can become difficult to change the program, since  any change may affect code in several other classes.
 With the mediator pattern, communication  between objects is encapsulated within a mediator object.
 Objects no longer communicate directly  with each other, but instead communicate through the mediator.
 This reduces the dependencies  between communicating objects, thereby reducing coupling.

-**Programmatic Example**
+## Programmatic Example of Mediator Pattern in Java

 In this example, the mediator encapsulates how a set of objects interact.
-Instead of referring to each other directly they use the mediator interface.
+Instead of referring to each other directly, they use the mediator interface.

 The party members `Rogue`, `Wizard`, `Hobbit`, and `Hunter` all inherit from the `PartyMemberBase`implementing the `PartyMember` interface.